gjbex/training-material/OpenMP/DataRaces/README.md

     that the schedule will be `static`.
 1. `pi4.f90`: the schedule is set to `tuntime` to allow illustrating how the assumption will lead to errors.
+1. `pi5.f90`: version which is independent of the schedule used, and has no data races
 1. `Makefile`: make file to build the code.